Dwaipayan001/AI-HealthCareChatBot-With-Voice/README.md

 BELOW I AM MENIONING ALL THE NECESSARY MODULES TO BE INSTALLED IN JUPYTERLAB IN BOTH chatbot.ipynb and training.ipynb TO MAKE IT WORK AS EXPECTED.

-pip install tensorflow \n
+pip install tensorflow
-pip install pickle \n
+pip install pickle
-pip install pickle json \n
+pip install pickle json
 pip install nltk
 pip install nltk.punkt # if there is an error pip install nltk.wordnet # same as punkt